sh1618112233/12-Weeks-to-ML/README.md

     Day 3: Dictionaries & Logic.
 Mastered key-value pairs and conditional logic.
 Built a "Smart Stock Tracker" to simulate automated decision-making.
     Day 4 (Milestone): Successfully built a Data Scrubber.
 Mastered "Early Exit" logic using continue, handled missing values (NoneType), and implemented a full ETL (Extract, Transform, Load) pipeline for sales data.
     Day 5: Functions & Reusability.
 Mastered packaging code into reusable blocks.
 Implemented a data-processing function with parameters and return values.
+Day 6: Built a robust Security Validator.
+Mastered character iteration and category flags.
+This completes the "Automation Tools" portion of Week 1.